DionneMaguire/dionnes_wines/README.md

 - be able to review wines

 #### logged in users
-- can do all that a not signed in user can do +
+- can do all that a not logged in user can do +
 - save their delivery details to their profile
 - delivery information is prepopulated in their checkout process, to speed up the process
 - can logout of their account to keep their information safe